tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器引擎/操作指南/访问管理/访问控制示例_intl_en.md

 To grant a user full permission to create and manage all GSE resources, associate the `QcloudGSEFullAccess` policy with the user.
 The detailed steps are as follows:
 1. Go to the [Policies](https://console.cloud.tencent.com/cam/policy) page in the console, and click **Service Type**.
-2. Search for this policy by selecting **Game Server Engine** from the drop-down list, or by directly using the search box in the top right corner.
+2. Search for this policy by selecting **Game Server Elastic-scaling** from the drop-down list, or by directly using the search box in the top right corner.

 ![](https://main.qcloudimg.com/raw/fe654b37e2fd44deac52743c77ecc477.png)